Acquisition channels are how people hear about you.

 Twist the knife around the implications of the problem.
 Send reminder emails until the problem is urgent.
 Or target a higher-intent persona.

 Put testimonials, famous customer logos, and big numbers on your site.
 Get reviewed on a site that you don’t own (Yelp, Capterra, etc.).
 Write free content.
-Offer a free trial.
+Offer a good sample.

 Emphasize how much $ they’ll make/save by using you.
 Offer a money-back guarantee.
 Build an ROI calculator.
 Offer a payment plan.
 Offer a cheaper sample (more on this below).